texfaq/texfaq.github.io/FAQ-multbib.md

 bibtex art
 ```
 Note that, unlike [`multibbl`](https://ctan.org/pkg/multibbl), [`multibib`](https://ctan.org/pkg/multibib) allows a
-simple, unmodified bibliography (as well as the ''topic'' ones).
+simple, unmodified bibliography (as well as the "topic" ones).

 The [`bibtopic`](https://ctan.org/pkg/bibtopic) package allows you separately to cite several
 different bibliographies.
 At the appropriate place in your document,